-When the Wind of Change Blows, Build Batteries?
+When Should the Off-grid Sun Shine at Night?
 Optimum Renewable Generation and Energy Storage Investments.

 Keywords: sustainable operations, energy storage, renewable generation, capacity investment